In just a short time, we will be leaving Seattle, right at the height of tourist season, when activities in Seattle for families are abundant.

 Take in a 360 degree view of downtown from Smith Tower

-Do you have some favorite activities in Seattle that I missed?
+Do you have some favorite activities in Seattle for families that I missed?
 Share them in the comments!

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.